The Marginalia Problem

 "That," Maro said, "is the tax."

-"It restores," Kettle said, more gently.
+"It restores," Kettle said, eventually, more gently than the room.
 "Mostly.
 If you let it."

 "It restores," Maro said, "if you anchor.
 It does not restore if you do not."

 "Anchor," Iyla said.
 She had heard the word, from Saroya, at the table, in the lecture about Travelers and Anchors and Authors.
-She had understood it, then, to mean a person — a second person, who stayed in this world while you went into another, holding the rope.
 She had filed it away as a thing she would not, personally, need, because she had not, personally, told anyone.

 "And if it doesn't go hard again," Iyla said.

-"Then you have gone too far in," Maro said, "and you need an Anchor.
-A person.
-Not a list.
-There is a point past which the list does not work, and the point is closer than people like to think."
+"Then you have gone too far in," Maro said, "and the list will not bring you back.
+The point is closer than people like to think."

 Iyla thought, with a small clean dread, of the warm coin on the kitchen table.
 Of the loop at her cuff, in Lentar, waiting for what she would put in it.
 Of how, on the last visit, she had been at the bakers' alley for what had felt like twenty minutes and had, on returning, found that the kettle she had left on the hob had boiled dry.